 Clients regard her as a tough negotiator who is dedicated to bringing justice to the family law system, one case at a time.
 Through her years of legal practice, Dana’s experience has extended far beyond the courtroom.
 A compassionate advocate for all stakeholders in a case, Dana understands that often, divorce litigation is not appropriate for protecting the best interests of the families and children tied to a dispute.
 She is trained and experienced in Collaborative Law; an alternative dispute resolution process that takes family law matters out of the courtroom.

-Committed to securing the best possible outcome for each case, Dana uses a combination of passion, ethic, and tenacity to get the job done.
-She is a recognized Maryland Super Lawyer, Best Lawyer in America, and top female lawyer in the state of Maryland.
+Committed to securing the best possible outcome for each case, Dana uses a combination of passion, ethics, and tenacity to get the job done.
+She received her certification for a nationally approved and recognized transformative mediation and conflict transformation skills training program.
+She is also a recognized Maryland Super Lawyer, Best Lawyer in America, and top female lawyer in the state of Maryland.